PlasmaPy/PlasmaPy/docs/install.rst

 .. tip::

-   If you have trouble installing `plasmapy` on the most recent version of Python_ between October and ∼December (e.g., 3.11 for 2022), try installing it on the second most recent version (e.g., 3.10).
-New versions of Python_ are released annually in October, and it can take time for the scientific Python ecosystem to catch up.
+   New versions of Python_ are released annually in October, and it can take a few months for the scientific Python ecosystem to catch up.
+If you have trouble installing `plasmapy` on the most recent Python_ version (e.g., 3.11 in late 2022), then try installing it on the second most recent version (e.g., 3.10).

 .. _install-pip: